zhiming99/rpc-frmwrk/README.md

 ---
 [`Sun 12 Jul 2020 11:23:27 AM Beijing`]
 1. still battling with some technical difficulties.
 The "relative simple" design has turned not as simple as it looks.
-Anyway, authentication is coming...
+Anyway, authentication support is coming...

 [`Mon 22 Jun 2020 05:40:08 PM Beijing`]
 1. Discarded the old authentication design, and chose a relative simple design to start over now, `Kerberos` authentication.